4.5 564 Google reviews

 • Healthy Lifestyle Choices: Regular exercise, a balanced diet, and adequate sleep play a crucial role in recovery.

-• Recognise Early Warning Signs – Watch for early signs of relapse, like growing paranoia, disorganised thinking, or social withdrawal.
+• Recognise Early Warning Signs: Watch for early signs of relapse, like growing paranoia, disorganised thinking, or social withdrawal.
 Spotting these signs early allows you to seek help and prevent hospitalisation.

-• Advocate and Plan for the Future – Collaborate with your healthcare team to set personal goals, organise long-term care, and build independence.
+• Advocate and Plan for the Future: Collaborate with your healthcare team to set personal goals, organise long-term care, and build independence.
 Many people benefit from supported housing or structured living setups as part of their recovery.

 With proper care, rehabilitation, and support, individuals with schizophrenia can regain control over their lives, pursue personal goals, and integrate successfully into society.
-Early intervention and continuous management make a significant difference in improving quality of life.
+Early intervention and continuous management of schizophrenia make a significant difference in improving quality of life.

 Discover Personalised, Compassionate Schizophrenia Care at Cadabam’s Hospitals